Clive Hicks-Jenkins

-Clive Hicks-Jenkins works through the mediums of painting, drawing, printmaking, ceramics, maquettes, animation and artist's books.
+Hicks-Jenkins works through the mediums of painting, drawing, printmaking, ceramics, maquettes, animation and artist's books.
 Nicholas Usherwood in Galleries has described his work as ‘reflective, expressive painting of the highest order’.
 Robert Macdonald wrote in Planet in 2002, "Hicks-Jenkins has emerged in recent years as one of the most powerful figurative painters in Wales".
 Since 2010 the artist has discussed his methods in a regular "Artlog" about his ongoing work.

 Sense of place plays an important role in his paintings, especially places in Wales, and he has been identified as influenced by British mid-twentieth neo-romanticism.
 Places appear not only in landscape paintings but as emotionally charged backdrops to still lifes and narrative works and as Andrew Green states, "he negotiates his way through his landscapes, inner and outer; working with the lie of the land to make new discoveries, build new connections".

 He has become known for thematic series of works that explore the meanings of stories from various sources.
 The earliest of these was his series drawing on the experiences of his father as a small boy terrified by the Welsh folk tradition of the Mari Lwyd.
-Another sequence of works titled the Temptations of Solitude examined present-day traumas and injustices through the lives of the desert fathers of Egypt.
+Another sequence of works titled the Temptations of Solitude examined present-day traumas and injustices through the lives of the Desert Fathers of Egypt.
 Other series have been based on stories of saints and animals, such as St Kevin and the blackbird, Elijah and the raven, Hervé and the wolf and St Francis preaching to the birds.
 Paintings based on stories from the Bible include an annunciation, now in Llandaff Cathedral, Cardiff, and a painting of the woman taken in adultery, in the Methodist Collection of Modern Christian Art, Oxford Brookes University.

 Among reviewers who have noted links between his earlier theatrical work and his artistic imagination, Alison Lloyd wrote in Art Review, "His work is imbued with poise and balance, and the illusory strangeness of the stage".

 In 2018 he completed a major project to produce a series of 14 screenprints with the Penfold Press tracing the story of Sir Gawain and the Green Knight, based on the 2008 translation of the medieval poem by Simon Armitage.
 The images were set alongside Armitage's text in the revised illustrated edition published in 2018.

-Acting

-As a teen Jenkins acted in a few television shows, including multiple appearances in Tom Grattan's War.